THE BEST LAS VEGAS PROPERTIES

 release, or court action.

-the amount of the policy and a specified percentage of the actual value of the
+between the amount of the policy and a specified percentage of the actual value

 Coinsurance Clause - A provision in a hazard insurance